Emulsification

 Emulsification in Fond

-Fond's Cook mode guides you through emulsified sauces with step-by-step instructions and timing.
-Recipes that require tempering egg yolks or deglazing pans include technique tips so you get a stable, glossy result.
+Fond's Cook mode guides you through emulsified sauces step by step.
+Recipes that need tempering egg yolks or deglazing pans include technique tips so you get a stable, glossy result every time.

 Frequently asked questions